River Tay: Course

 The River Tay emerges from Loch Tay at Kenmore and flows from there to Perth which, in historical times, was its lowest bridging point.
 Below Perth the river becomes tidal and enters the Firth of Tay.
 The largest city on the river, Dundee, lies on the north bank of the Firth.
 On reaching the North Sea, the River Tay has flowed 120 mi from west to east across central Scotland.

-The Tay is unusual amongst Scottish rivers in having several major tributaries, notably the Earn, the Isla, the River Tummel, the Almond and the Lyon.
+The Tay is unusual amongst Scottish rivers in having several major tributaries, notably the Earn, the Isla, the Tummel, the Almond and the Lyon.

 A flow of 2268 m3/s was recorded on 17 January 1993, when the river rose 6.48 m above its usual level at Perth, and caused extensive flooding in the city.
 Were it not for the hydroelectric schemes upstream which impounded runoff, the peak would have been considerably higher.
 The highest flood recorded at Perth occurred in 1814, when the river rose 7 m above its usual level, partly caused by a blockage of ice under Smeaton's Bridge.

-Several places along the Tay take their names from it, or are believed to have done so: